 SHAL Treasurer Steve Black joined the SHAL board in 2019.
 From a small farming town in New Mexico, Steve attended college at the University of New Mexico, then spent four years on active duty with the US Navy.
 After earning an MBA at the University of North Florida, he worked for 30 years in financial analysis and management in the rail and aviation agencies of the U.S. Department of Transportation.
 During that time Steve also continued serving in the Naval Reserves and continued his education, taking courses to attain the equivalent of a bachelor’s in accounting and was designated a CPA in the District of Columbia.
 He has been the Treasurer and then Vice President of the Old Island Restoration Foundation since 2009.
 He attended the Monroe County Sheriff’s Office Citizens Police Academy, the City of Key West Ambassador’s Academy, and the Community Foundation of the Florida Keys‘ Leadership Success Academy.
 He joined the SHAL Board to work to improve the quality of life for homeless and other residents of the community.

-Robert S. Gold joined the SHAL board in 2013.
+SHAL chairman Robert S. Gold joined the SHAL board in 2013.
 In over three decades of executive-level management consulting, he has advised and enabled the leaders of over one hundred global and national corporations and organizations in such disciplines as strategic planning, business performance improvement, and information technology management.
 He earned his MBA at Northwestern University’s Kellogg School of Management.
-In the Florida Keys, he is a graduate of the City of Key West Ambassador’s Academy and Community Foundation of the Florida Keys‘ Leadership Success Academy, is on the steering committee of the Monroe County Democratic Executive Committee, on the board of directors of Friends of the Key West Library and was previously on the board of FIRM (Fair Insurance Rates in Monroe).
-He also volunteers in support of Old Island Restoration Foundation and Equality Florida.
+In the Florida Keys, he is a graduate of the City of Key West Ambassador’s Academy and Community Foundation of the Florida Keys‘ Leadership Success Academy, is on the steering committee of the Monroe County Democratic Executive Committee, on the board of directors of Friends of the Key West Library and was previously on the board of FIRM (Fair Insurance Rates in Monroe), and on the steering committee of the Monroe County Democratic Executive Committee, He also volunteers in support of Old Island Restoration Foundation and Equality Florida.